-Part VII: ECMWF WAVE-MODEL DOCUMENTATION

-CHAPTER 4 An optimal interpolation scheme for assimilating altimeter data into the WAM model
+Chapter 4

+Data assimilation in WAM

 Table of contents

-4.1 Introduction
+- 4.1 Introduction

-4.2 Wave height analysis
+- 4.2 Wave height analysis

-4.2.1 The analysed wave spectrum
+- 4.2.1 The analysed wave spectrum

-4.2.2 Retrieval of a wind sea spectrum
+- 4.2.2 Retrieval of a wind sea spectrum

-4.2.3 Retrieval of a swell spectrum
+- 4.2.3 Retrieval of a swell spectrum

-4.2.4 The general case
+- 4.2.4 The general case

-4.3.
-Wave spectrum analysis
+- 4.3 Wave spectrum analysis

-4.3.1.
-Assimilation of wave data
+- 4.3.1 Assimilation of wave data

-4.3.2.
-SAR data
+- 4.3.2 SAR data

-4.3.3.
-SAR data assimilation
+- 4.3.3 SAR data assimilation

+The optimal interpolation method described in this chapter was developed for the WAM model and is operational at ECMWF (Lionello et al., 1992).
+Similar single-time level data assimilation techniques for satellite altimeter wave heights have been applied by Janssen et al. (1987, 1989a), Hasselmann et al. (1988), Thomas (1988), and Lionello and Janssen (1990).

 4.1 INTRODUCTION

-The optimal interpolation method described in this section was developed for the WAM model and is operational at ECMWF (Lionello et al., 1992).
-Similar single-time level data assimilation techniques for satellite altimeter wave heights have been applied by Janssen et al. (1987, 1989b), Hasselmann et al. (1988), Thomas (1988) and Lionello et al. (1992).

-In this case we are dealing with the well-known problem that there are more degrees of freedom than observations because the altimeter only provides us with significant wave height.
-Thus, instead of estimating the full state vector, we estimate only the significant wave height field H (the index S in the notation for the significant wave height is dropped in the following discussion).
-The data vector \mathbf{d}^{f} consists then of the first-guess model wave heights, interpolated to the locations of the altimeter observations, while \mathbf{d}^{o} are the actually observed altimeter wave heights.
+We are dealing with the well-known problem that there are more degrees of freedom than observations because the altimeter only provides us with significant wave height.
+Thus, instead of estimating the full state vector, we estimate only the significant wave height field $\mathbf{H}$ (the index S in the notation for the significant wave height is dropped in the following discussion).
+The data vector $\mathbf{d}^f$ consists then of the first-guess model wave heights, interpolated to the locations of the altimeter observations, while $\mathbf{d}^o$ are the actually observed altimeter wave heights.

-The assimilation procedure consists of two steps:
+The assimilation procedure consists of two steps.